 SMD = Surface Mounted Device.

-The cryptographic principle used in the Cryptophon 1100 and the Vericrypt 1100,
+The cryptographic principle behind the Cryptophon 1100 and the Vericrypt 1100,

-Speech is recorded (sampled) and divided over the time domain (scrambling).
+Speech is sampled and divided over the time domain (scrambling).

 The simplified diagram below, shows how this works.

-Speech is cut into small time segments of 30 ms each, and is scrambled
+Speech is cut into small time fragments of 30 ms each, and is scrambled

-with other time segments in an ever changing order.
+with other time fragments in an ever changing order.